English Civil War: Casualties

-Figures for casualties during this period are unreliable, but some attempt has been made to provide rough estimates.
+Figures for casualties during this period are unreliable.
+Some attempt has been made to provide rough estimates.

-In England, a conservative estimate is that roughly 100,000 people died from war-related disease during the three civil wars.
+In England, a conservative estimate is that roughly 100,000 people died from war-related disease during the three civil wars, plus at least 60,000 in Scotland.
 Historical records count 84,830 combat dead from the wars themselves.
-Counting in accidents and the two Bishops' wars, an estimate of 190,000 dead is achieved, out of a total population of about five million.
-It is estimated that from 1638 to 1651, 15%–20% of all adult males in England and Wales served in the military.
-Around 4% of the total population died from war-related causes, compared to 2.23% in the First World War.
+Counting in accidents and the two Bishops' wars, a "conservative" estimate of 190,000 dead is achieved, out of a total population of about five million.
+It is estimated that from 1638 to 1651, from a pre-war population of approximately 6 million (5 million in England and Wales and 1 million in Scotland) some 25% of all adult males in Britain served in the military at some point.
+Deaths amounted to 3.7 per cent of the total population in England and 6 per cent in Scotland.

-As was typical for the era, most combat deaths occurred in minor skirmishes rather than large pitched battles.
-There were a total of 645 engagements throughout the wars; 588 of these involved fewer than 250 casualties in total, with these 588 accounting for 39,838 fatalities (average count of less than 68) or nearly half of the conflict's combat deaths.
+As was typical for the era, most combat deaths occurred in minor skirmishes rather than large, pitched battles.
+There were a total of 645 engagements throughout the wars: 588 of these involved fewer than 250 casualties in total, with these 588 accounting for 39,838 fatalities (average count of less than 68) or nearly half of the conflict's combat deaths.
 There were only 9 major pitched battles (at least 1,000 fatalities) which in total accounted for 15% of casualties.

 An anecdotal example of how high casualties in England may have been perceived is to be found in the posthumously published writing (generally titled The History of Myddle), by a Shropshire man, Richard Gough (lived 1635–1723) of Myddle near Shrewsbury, who, writing in about 1701, commented of men from his rural home parish who joined the Royalist forces: "And out of these three townes [sic - ie townships], Myddle, Marton and Newton, there went noe less than twenty men, of which number thirteen were kill'd in the warrs".
 After listing those he recalled did not return home, four of whose exact fates were unknown, he concluded: "And if soe many dyed out of these 3 townes [townships] wee may reasonably guess that many thousands dyed in England in that warre."